Mountain Mints – A Must Have

-Mountain mints are botanically classed as Pycnanthemum species.
-They are some of the absolute best plants for attracting and supporting pollinators in your garden.
-All day long, when in bloom, a patch of mountain mint literally “buzzes” with the sound of active pollinators.
-A spectacular variety of butterflies, bees, wasps, moths, and other beneficial insects cover the blossoms from sun up to sun down.
-They also attract important predatory and parasitoid insects that prey upon pest insects.
-It is such a fun plant to observe, and watch all of its faunal associations unfold before your eyes.
-Like Nat Geo Wild in your own backyard!
+Mountain mints — the genus Pycnanthemum — are some of the absolute best plants for attracting and supporting pollinators.
+A patch of mountain mint literally “buzzes” all day long with active pollinators — a spectacular variety of butterflies, bees, wasps, moths, and other beneficial insects.
+Mints also attract predatory and parasitoid insects that prey upon pests.

 A Look at Different Mountain Mints

 - Require average to moist well drained soil